Precious Knowing: A Meditation and Yoga Retreat for Women

 And from this work, and play combined with being on the land we begin to feel more of our inner experiences — something shifts in us — a crack in the view.
 Something that has been propped up melts, and underneath a sense of relaxation occurs.
 Our desire for some rest, connection, realization is simply exchanged for actual practice.
 We experience something tender.
 When we return to our homes, our ways, and days, the practice and the precious knowing continues.

-Katharine Kaufman teaches Yoga, meditation, writing workshops, and contemplative dance in Boulder County, at Shambhala Mountain Center in Colorado and online.
-She studied Yoga in Mysore, South India, and taught for many years at The Yoga Workshop and Studio Be in Boulder.
-Katharine is an adjunct professor at Naropa University.
-She holds MFAs in Performance/Choreography and Writing/Poetics.
-Katharine is priest ordained in the Soto Zen lineage of Kobun Chino and Vanja Palmers, Roshis.
+Katharine Kaufman teaches Yoga, meditation, writing workshops, and contemplative dance in Boulder County, at Drala Mountain Center in Colorado and online.
+She studied Yoga in Mysore, South India, and taught for many years at The Yoga Workshop, Studio Be and Naropa University.
+She holds MFAs in Performance/Choreography as well as Writing/Poetics.
+Her poems have appeared […]